Registering to vote and the electoral register

 - Citizens of the Republic of Ireland or other European Union (EU) member states.

-How do I change my name or address on the electoral register?
+How do I change my name on the electoral register?

 Am I registered to vote?